decide-project-eu/LivestockHealthOntology/README.md

 5: Implement a data visualization tool to analyze and report farm animal disease management data, empowering insightful decision-making and data interpretation.

 We've made CattleUse work on three platforms: Python, R, and Pyspark.
-We did this by using data from different animal health service labs in Europe: DGZ, GD, Pathosen, Ireland, and ARSIA.
-Specifically, the DGZ lab's data works on all three platforms.
+We did this by using data from different animal health service labs in Europe.
-For ARSIA, PAthosen, Ireland, and GD labs:

-.
-We used Panda in Python and R to implement the ARSIA lab's data.

-.
-Similarly, we used Panda in Python and R for the Pathosen lab's data.

-.
-The Ireland lab's data also works using the Panda library in both Python and R.

-.
-Lastly, the GD lab's data is functional with Panda in both Python and R.

-In summary, while the Pyspark implementation was showcased with the DGZ dataset, the same methodology was followed for the remaining datasets (GD, Pathosen, ARSIA, and Ireland), albeit without a separate Pyspark demonstration.
-In the 'UnionOfAllRDF.ipynb' notebook, we aggregate RDF data from DGZ, Pathosen, Ireland, GD, and ARSIA Labs.
+In summary, while the Pyspark implementation was showcased with the Lab1 dataset, the same methodology was followed for the remaining datasets (Lab2, Lab3, Lab4, and Lab5), albeit without a separate Pyspark demonstration.
+In the 'UnionOfAllRDF.ipynb' notebook, we aggregate RDF data from Lab1, Lab2, Lab3, Lab4, and Lab5.
 This process involves combining RDF files from these sources into a unified representation.
 The resulting unified RDF representation is then utilized in visualization tools for example Tableau for comprehensive analysis.

 | Platforms         |          Lab1             |	     Lab2             |	      Lab3	            |      Lab4           |	    Lab5              |
 | ------------------| -------------------------| -------------------- |-----------------------------| -----------------------| ------------------------|